 3/ A letter by Howard Morry of Ferryland to Michael P. Murphy (a St. John's historian) on Jan.
 18, 1954 relates that John Rossiter told him that his (Rossiter's) father "came over" about 1805.

 4/ Matthew and Ann Ryan were recorded at Caplin Bay in the 1800 Census.
 Matthew was employed by Matthew Morry & Co. in the winter of 1799/1800.
-They had no children at that time.
+No children were recorded for them in 1800, however, later information stated that their son Patrick was born before that year.

 5/ The earliest recorded mention of the Sheehey/Sheehan surname was in the District Court Records of 1829.